 Demographic dividend

-The demographic dividend has become an integral part of many development policy strategies.
-The term describes a boost to economic growth for countries at the beginning of their demographic transition; a phenomenon most recently experienced by the Asian tiger economies.
-But what will it take for countries in the Global South to achieve the age structure necessary for the demographic dividend?
-And under what conditions can this age structure catalyse economic growth?
+The concept of the demographic dividend has now found its way into many development policy strategies.
+It offers countries that are at the beginning of the demographic transition the prospect of a demographically driven improvement in living conditions, similar to that previously experienced by the so-called Asian tiger states.
+But what does it take for countries in the Global South to achieve the age structure necessary for this?
+And under what conditions can this become the engine for an economic upturn?

 Favourable age structure as a starting point